studyfundorg/platform/subgraph/README.md

 # StudyFund Subgraph

 This subgraph indexes events from the StudyFund smart contract, including donations, raffles, and scholarships.
+It provides a comprehensive history of all donor activities including donations, rewards, and scholarships.

 ## Prerequisites